What to know about UN COP28 climate summit set to be held in Dubai

-UN COP28 UAE: What to know about climate summit in Dubai
+UN COP28: What to know about the climate summit in Dubai

 Climate financing and reining in fossil fuels are to top the agenda of the 2023 climate change summit to be held in Dubai.